By most metrics, I’m a successful blogger. I make high 6 figures with everything that I do over at Odd Noodle.

 You want to build this thing up as quickly as possible, but life is life.
 Your journey is going to go at your pace and that’s okay.

-Over at Dare to Conquer we have people that want to do more but they can’t.
+Over at Blog Simple Framework, we have people that want to do more but they can’t.
 Not because they lack the passion or willpower, it’s that their life has other things going on with it as well.

 It’s part of the game and you gotta play it how you are able to.